► Driving range of 239 miles for e+ version

 Charging the Nissan Leaf

-Thankfully, all UK customers get a 7kW wallbox as part of standard equipment; assuming you’ve got somewhere to install it at home, this will do the same job in 7.5 hours.
+Thankfully, Nissan will sort you out with a wallbox if need be; assuming you’ve got somewhere to install it at home, this will do the same job for the 40kWh model in 7.5 hours.
 Plug the Leaf in overnight.
 Done.

-You’ll need to be prepared for a later start with the Leaf e+ though, as charging to full using the 6.6kW onboard charger or the wallbox will take 11.3 hours.
+You’ll need to be prepared for a later start with the Leaf e+ though, as charging to full using the wallbox will take 11.5 hours.

 Nissan Leaf: pricing and value

 Currently, the smaller battery Leaf comes in three trim levels: Acenta, N-Connecta and Tekna.
-A Visia entry-level model was dropped in 2019.
-With UK prices starting at £26,345 (including the £3500 government electric car grant) it’s reasonable value.
+UK prices start at £26,995, a figure which includes the £1,500 government electric car grant.

 Anything else I should know?

-The Nissan Leaf will park itself with a single button press if you spec the ProPilot Park system.
-This is only available as an option on the top-spec Tekna trim level, but it is quite clever – using Nissan’s familiar 360-degree camera system, it can even cope with unusually sized and positioned parking spaces.
+The Nissan Leaf will park itself with a single button press if you spec the £795 ProPilot Park system.
+This is only available as an option on the top-spec Tekna trim level (for both battery sizes), but it is quite clever – using Nissan’s familiar 360-degree camera system, it can even cope with unusually sized and positioned parking spaces.

 Tekna is also the only model that gets the new ProPilot ‘semi-autonomous’ driving system as standard (it is also optional on the N-Connecta).
 A fairly straightforward combo of active cruise control and lane-keeping assist, this is designed to make driving on the motorway easier.